otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 ## 3.3 K-mer counting

-Before assembling a genome, it is helpful to assess the characteristics of the input data.
-These data can tell us useful information about expected genome size (if we don't already have an estimate from flow cytometry or other sources), expected heterozygosity, and ploidy.
-Differences in these characteristics may make genomes difficult to assemble, and may require us to use different strategies.

-Today we are going to use our processed Illumina short-read data to count k-mers that can be used to explore some of these characteristics.
+Next we are going to use our processed Illumina short-read data to count k-mers that can be used to explore some characteristics of the sequenced genome.
 K-mers are sequence sub-strings of length *k* (i.e., a DNA sequence of a specified length).
 Genome assembly algorithms typically use k-mers to connect sequences to one another.
 K-mer counting algorithms are typically based around the properties of short reads with consistent length and high quality, so these algorithms may perform poorly with long-read data that has more variable lengths and qualities.

 Today we'll be using a program called Jellyfish to count k-mers in our short-read data to assess characteristics of the genome we are assembling.
 Let's navigate back to our `scripts` directory, and create a new script.